 On your visit to Chichén Itzá, you shouldn't miss the following features:

-This is the largest known ballcourt in Mesoamerica, at 545 feet in length and 225 feet in width.
+- Great Ballcourt - This is the largest known ballcourt in Mesoamerica, at 545 feet in length and 225 feet in width.
 Each end has a raised temple area.
-The acoustics of the ballcourt are remarkable: a whisper from one end can be clearly heard at the other.
+The acoustics of the ballcourt are remarkable: A whisper from one end can be clearly heard at the other.

 The site is open every day from 8 am to 5 pm.
 Time spent visiting the site generally ranges from 3 hours to a full day.